Articles and Trends Modern Office Furniture Return to Work

 • Will desks be assigned or is seating flexible?

 The answers to these questions can help guide the type of workspaces you will need in your office.
-While the answers differ for every organization, the following spaces are found in a typical hybrid workspace.
+While the answers differ for every business, the following spaces are found in a normal hybrid workspace.

 The Collaborative Space